Diesel-Net/kiwi-8/shared/README.md

 # shared

-All the code in here *should* be platform independent or should at least be able to compile on both macOS and Windows.
+All the code in here *should* be platform independent or should at least be able to compile on Windows, MacOS, and Linux.
-Platform specific code can be found in the "windows/src", "macos/src" and "linux/src" directories.
+Platform specific code can be found in their corresponding top-level directories.